 What is a process?

-A process is an instance (or a copy) of a blueprint.
-When you start a process, Tallyfy takes an exact copy of the template and kicks off a unique process.
+A process is an instance of a blueprint.
+When you start a process, Tallyfy follows the instructions on the blueprint and kicks off a unique process.
 Each step is assigned as a task.
-Here's some examples of processes which are kicked off from specific templates.
+Here is an example of a process that is kicked off from specific blueprints.

 Every time you want to start a process, use a blueprint - which gives you all the steps to kick things off.

-You can then track the process of each process in the Process Tracker:
+You can then track the progress of each process in the Processes dashboard.

 This is what the progress bar colors indicate:

 Every process has tasks.
 Each task can contain:

 - The information you want to collect (in form fields)